Share this article

 How to Throw a Commencement Party at Home

 The University hosts two ceremonies a year, one in person in the spring and one virtual in the fall.
-Past commencement ceremonies have been streamed online for graduates who were unable to make the trip to the California or Arizona locations in person.
+Past commencement ceremonies have been streamed online for graduates who were unable to make the trip to Arizona in person.
 Those who celebrated their achievement at home in the past have gotten creative in their commencement planning.
-To help you stay organized and get your creative juices flowing ahead of the ceremony, the University created a Commencement Checklist that serves as a guide, providing some ideas on how to get festive, and ensuring you enjoy a stress-free virtual celebration.
+To help you stay organized and get your creative juices flowing ahead of the ceremony, the University created a Virtual Commencement Checklist that serves as a guide, providing some ideas on how to get festive, and ensuring you enjoy a stress-free virtual celebration.

 Tips for Making the Most of Your Virtual Commencement